4 Things To Do After You Sin

 Heath Lambert Finally Free.

 If you deal with your sins alone you will always feel isolated, unlovable, and depleted.
-Confession in the right places can be tangible expressions of God’s love.
+Confession in the right places can be a tangible expression of God’s love.
 When you pour out your soul to a friend and their response is one of love, of compassion, and of “let’s fight this together”.
 You see and feel love and grace in a tangible way which is a display of God’s love for you.
 A discerning 3rd party can also help you gauge if you are making too light of your sin or too light of the Gospel.

-Confession is life giving, not life taking.
+Confession is life-giving, not life-taking.

 4- Examine the root cause.